logo for pulau-pangkor.com

 The Taiping Government offices are located at Kota Road in a large Victorian style building.
 It was build by the end of the 19th Century.

 The last to mention, since there's so many nice places, is the Taiping Market Square.
-The Old Market building was build in 1884 the New Market came a year later.
+The Old Market building also belongs to the cultural heritage of the city.
+It was build in 1884, the New Market came a year later.

 Lake Gardens, late 1950's